flyingcircusio/fc-nixos/doc/src/mailstub.md

 # Mail stub

-The `mailstub` role provides a minimal Postfix which is mostly usable to locally collect and queue mails to hand them of another mail server for actual delivery (relay).
-Sending email directly will not work well due to spam protection on the receiving side.
-Notably the mail stub does not configure DKIM – use {ref}`nixos-mailserver`.
+The `mailstub` role provides a minimal Postfix which is mostly usable to locally collect and queue mails to hand them off to another mail server for actual delivery (relay).
+Sending email directly will not work well due to spam protection measures on the receiving side.
+Notably the mail stub does not configure DKIM signing – use {ref}`nixos-mailserver`.

 ## Configuring as relay